 World Heritage Sites (WHS) are 'places of outstanding universal value to the whole of humanity'.
 The reality, in the WHS City of Bath, is that the appearance and amenity of the city is badly affected by traffic, with heavy traffic even in large parts of the historic centre.
 Pollution and vibration from vehicles damage the historic buildings.
 The traffic is visually intrusive, noisy and smelly.
 Except in a tiny central area, vehicles have priority over pedestrians, and there is little provision for cyclists.
-What would be an unsatisfactory situation in any city is an absurdity in Bath.
+What would be unsatisfactory in any city is an absurdity in Bath.

 We look forward to the implementation of the Bath Clean Air Plan.
 Nitrogen dioxide (NO2) air pollution levels are showing some sign of reducing, but remain well above the legal limit in parts of the centre, London Road, and elsewhere.
 10,000 people live within the worst affected areas.
-These levels of NO2 pollution are known to cause serious health effects, including early deaths (perhaps 30 a year in Bath).
-See "Papers" tab on this website for the relevant data: Bath air pollution map; air quality data 2018; NO2 graphs 2018.
+These levels of pollution are known to cause serious health effects, including early deaths.
+See "Papers" tab for Bath air pollution map and NO2 data for 2019.
 We are also concerned about the health implications of exposure to particulates (PM10 and PM2.5), although we recognise that particulate levels are in compliance with current legal requirements.

 FOBRA is a member of the Bath Alliance for Transport and Public Realm, which has 21 members including leading business, resident, heritage and other organisations and urges B&NES to develop a transport plan, based on a Vision of Bath as:

 'A beautiful city in a green setting, with vibrant public spaces, a historic centre free of all but essential traffic*, clean air, good mobility and excellent transport infrastructure'.